 Phew!
 Hope you find this – “11 reasons you should start crafting” is convincing enough to get you started.

 There’s a difference between learning actively and passively.
 Reading is a good hobby.
-But simply reading and not applying what you’ve read is not going to help improve what you want to improve in the first place.
+But simply reading and not applying what you’ve read will not help improve what you want to improve in the first place.
 Okay, maybe not you… but I’m telling myself definitely.

-All in all, no matter what kind of art you choose to learn and master as long as it’s legally and morally right, no matter how old or how young you think you are, you can start learning and creating something today.
+All in all, no matter what kind of art you choose to learn and master, as long as it’s legally and morally right, no matter how old or young you think you are, you can start learning and creating something today.

-Instead of going through life aimlessly, we now have something to aim for, be it crafting, dancing, journal, sports etc.
+Instead of going through life aimlessly, we now have something to aim for, be it crafting, dancing, journaling, sports, etc.

-Instead of having regrets (or at least do our best to minimize our regrets), we can do something creative today to nurture and nourish our mind, body, and soul.
+Instead of having regrets (or at least doing our best to minimize our regrets), we can do something creative today to nurture and nourish our mind, body, and soul.